 Fixture Type ⇔ SHOWERS

-Also, if you are planning on replacing your shower doors, the time for refinishing is after the doors have been removed while waiting for the new doors to arrive.
+Also, if you are planning on replacing your shower doors, the time for refinishing is after the old doors have been removed while waiting for the new doors to arrive.
 Allow a few days after refinishing before scheduling the new door installation.